gerardnico/samza/README.md

 ## About

 This directory contains
-  * a samza grid docker image (to work also on windows)
+  * a samza grid docker image (to work with Samza also on windows)
-  * samza demo code
+  * and some samza demo code

 ## Version

+Actual version is Samza 1.4.0

-Version of the components (Yarn, Zookeeper, Samza, Kafka )can be seen in the [gradle.properties](gradle.properties)
+The version of the components (Yarn, Zookeeper, Samza, Kafka) can be seen in the [gradle.properties](gradle.properties)

 ## Docker Samza Grid